AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **What is the OSI Model?
 Explain each layer**
 A model that describes the standard of communication processes.

-7: Application: Closest to the end users, implements communication between the client and the server.
+7: Application: Closest to the end users, actions done via application that facilitate communication between the client and the server.

+6: Presentation Layer: Establishes data formatting and translating into a format specified by the application layer.

+5: Session Layer: Creates the setup, controls the connections, and ends the teardown between devices.

+4: Transport Layer: Provides the mean of transferring/transporting data from source to destination across a network

+3: Provides the means of transferring/transporting data to different networks

+2: Data Link Layer:
 ## Encountered Interview Questions
 Interview questions I've encountered